MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ![CppCoreCheck](media/CppCoreCheck.png "CppCoreCheck properties page")

 **Visual Studio 2017 version 15.3**:
 Support added for rules related to resource management.

 **Visual Studio 2017 version 15.5**:
 New C++ Core Guidelines checks cover smart pointer correctness, correct use of global initializers, and flagging uses of constructs like `goto` and bad casts.

 Some warning numbers you may find in 15.3 are no longer available in 15.5.
 These warnings were replaced with more specific checks.

+**Visual Studio 2017 version 15.6**:
+Support added for single-file analysis, and improvements in analysis run-time performance.
+For more information, see [C++ Static Analysis Improvements for Visual Studio 2017 15.6 Preview 2](https://blogs.msdn.microsoft.com/vcblog/2018/01/10/c-static-analysis-improvements-for-visual-studio-2017-15-6-preview-2/)

+**Visual Studio 2017 version 15.7**:
+Support added for [/analyze:ruleset](build/reference/analyze-code-analysis.md) which enables you to specify which code analysis rules to run.

+Support added for additional C++ Core Guidelines rules.
+For more information, see [Using the C++ Core Guidelines checkers](/visualstudio/code-quality/using-the-cpp-core-guidelines-checkers).

 ## Unit testing

 **Visual Studio 2017 version 15.5**:

 Google Test Adapter and Boost.Test Adapter are now available as components of the **Desktop Development with C++** workload, and are integrated with **Test Explorer**.
 CTest support is added for Cmake projects (using Open Folder) although full integration with **Test Explorer** is not yet available.
 For more information, see [Writing unit tests for C/C++](/visualstudio/test/writing-unit-tests-for-c-cpp).

+**Visual Studio 2017 version 15.6**:

+- Support added for Boost.Test dynamic library support.
+- A Boost.Test item template is now available in the IDE.

+For more information, see [Boost.Test Unit Testing: Dynamic Library support and New Item Template](https://blogs.msdn.microsoft.com/vcblog/2018/01/10/boost-test-unit-testing-dynamic-library-support-and-new-item-template/).

+**Visual Studio 2017 version 15.7**:

+[CodeLens](https://docs.microsoft.com/en-us/visualstudio/ide/find-code-changes-and-other-history-with-codelens) supported added for C++ unit test projects.
+For more information, see [Announcing CodeLens for C++ Unit Testing](https://blogs.msdn.microsoft.com/vcblog/2018/04/09/announcing-codelens-for-c-unit-testing/).

 ## Visual Studio graphics diagnostics